Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Oberscharführer Josef – Alois Wietschök (Fate Unknown)

-SS Untersturmführer Karl Wotke (Fate Unknown)
+SS Untersturmführer Karl Wotke (Died August 23, 1969 in Rhodesia)

 SS Untersturmführer Herbert Wuttke (Fate Unknown)